 October 8, 1862, the Battle of Perryville was fought in Boyle County, Kentucky.
 It was one of the bloodiest battles of the Civil War and the largest battle fought in the state of Kentucky.
 Union Major General Don Carlos Buell led the Army of the Ohio where 845 men were killed, 2,851 wounded and 515 captured or missing (4,241).
 Confederate General Braxton Bragg led the Army of the Mississippi where 510 were killed, 2,635 wounded and 251 captured or missing (3,396).
 Even though the Union lost more men it was considered a strategic Union victory because they retained control of the critical border state of Kentucky for the remainder of the war.
 The battle is also referred to as Battle of Chaplin Hills and or the Battle for Kentucky.
 Video

 December 27, 1862, Elizabethtown was captured by General John Hunt Morgan.
-Morgan drove his confederate soldiers up the Louisville & Nashville Turnpike (now US Hwy 31W) and arrived at Union controlled Elizabethtown.
-Their goal was to disrupt the Union supply line via the Louisville & Nashville Railroad, which were wide open.
+Morgan drove 4,000 of his confederate soldiers up the Louisville & Nashville Turnpike (now US Hwy 31W) and arrived at Union controlled Elizabethtown.
+Their goal was to disrupt the Union supply line via the L & N Railroad, which were wide open.
 After an exchange of messages with the Union commander were each side demanded the surrender of the other, Morgan made his move.
 After a little more than an hour, white flags appeared at various windows as the Union troops surrendered without the knowledge of their commander.
 Each side wrote their own account of the day; one pro-Union account reported widespread looting, some even by Morgan himself.
 Other accounts give details of Morgan establishing a headquarters and receiving calls not only from old friends, but also from those who had heard of him and wanted to see the “Rebel Raider.”
 He had just been promoted to Brigadier General on December 11th and was married on the 14th.
 Picture

 July 3, 1863, Oliver P. Rood from Frankfort, captured the Confederate States of America flag from the 21st North Carolina Infantry on the 3rd day of the Battle of Gettysburg.
 For this he received the Congressional Medal of Honor for extraordinary heroism.
 Mr. Rood, serving in the Union Army, was a Private in Company B, 20th Indiana Volunteer Infantry.
 On July 2, 1863 Private Rood’s regiment was engaged with Confederate forces in the Rose Woods, and the following morning moved to Cemetery Ridge where they defended the “High Water Mark” during Pickett’s Charge.
 During that charge, as Union forces fought fiercely to turn back the rebel onslaught, Private Rood captured the flag of Hoke’s Brigade.
 Rood was one of 63 men who was awarded the CMOH for heroism in the battle at Gettysburg, Pennsylvania, July 1 – 3, 1863.